PEtab-dev/PEtab/doc/documentation_data_format.md

   The datasetId is used to group certain measurements to datasets.
-This is typically the case for data points which belong to the same observable, the same simulation and preequilibration condition, the same noise model, the same observable tranformation and the same observable parameters.
+This is typically the case for data points which belong to the same observable, the same simulation and preequilibration condition, the same noise model, the same observable transformation and the same observable parameters.
   This grouping makes it possible to use the plotting routines which are provided in the PEtab repository.